aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/export-document-structure/_index.md

 ---
-title: Export Document Structure
+title: Export Word Document Structure to PDF Document
-linktitle: Export Document Structure
+linktitle: Export Word Document Structure to PDF Document
 second_title: Aspose.Words for .NET API Reference
-description: Step by step guide to export document structure with Aspose.Words for .NET.
+description: Step by step guide to Export Word Document Structure to PDF Document with Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-pdfsaveoptions/export-document-structure/
 ---

-This article provides a step-by-step guide on how to use the Export Document Structure feature with Aspose.Words for .NET.
+This article provides a step-by-step guide on how to use the Export Word Document Structure to PDF Document feature with Aspose.Words for .NET.
 We will explain each part of the code in detail.
 At the end of this tutorial, you will be able to understand how to export the structure of a document and generate a PDF with the structure of the document visible.

 Before you start, make sure you have installed and configured the Aspose.Words for .NET library in your project.
 You can find the library and installation instructions on the Aspose website.